-In-person classes at Bodhichitta Centre, Sidney SHOAL Centre, and in Comx will start up week of Feb 8, 2021, if permitted under BC government COVID-19 restrictions.
+In-person classes at Bodhichitta Centre, Sidney SHOAL Centre, and Comox will restart when permitted under BC’s COVID-19 restrictions.
+Please check here or watch for our newsletter for updates.

 DAY: Tuesday Evening